Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Summary and conclusions

-\item \textit{(iv)} By further disentangling galaxies in different cosmic environments, we have found that the average galaxy connectivity decreases from cosmic voids and walls to filament outskirts, from the latter to filament cores, and is the lowest among all in cluster outskirts (Fig.~\ref{Fig:rel_Mstar_OV_Ntr_CW} and \ref{Fig:Nstr_dist_CW5}).
-This decrease might be due to the increasing strength of cosmic tides respectively in these cosmic environments \citep[e.g.][]{Musso2018_tidesLSS, Paranjape2018_tidesLSS, Kraljic2019}.
-On the other hand, we have shown that the average galaxy connectivity is the highest of all in galaxy clusters, where the most massive galaxies reside.\\
+\item \textit{(iv)} By further disentangling galaxies in different cosmic environments, we found that the average galaxy connectivity decreases from cosmic voids and walls to filament outskirts, from the latter to filament cores, and is the lowest among all in cluster outskirts (Fig.~\ref{Fig:rel_Mstar_OV_Ntr_CW} and \ref{Fig:Nstr_dist_CW5}).
+This decrease might be due to the increasing strength of cosmic tides in these cosmic environments \citep[e.g.][]{Musso2018_tidesLSS, Paranjape2018_tidesLSS, Kraljic2019}.
+On the other hand, we showed that the average galaxy connectivity is highest of all in galaxy clusters, where the most massive galaxies reside.\\

-\item \textit{(v)} We have found that galaxy connectivity has an impact on star-formation (Fig.~\ref{Fig:sSFR_ALL}).
-At fixed mass, local density, and cosmic environment, the overall galaxy star-formation increases with the number of streams connected to the galaxy.
-Interestingly, in the case of low mass galaxies, we have measured an enhancement of galaxy sSFR due to connectivity of about $3-7 \, \sigma$.
-This enhancement was found to be at least twice as low for high mass galaxies. \end{itemize}
+\item \textit{(v)} We found that galaxy connectivity significantly enhances (up to $\sim 6\sigma$) the star formation of low-mass galaxies, but no significant effect is seen in high-mass galaxies (Figs.~\ref{Fig:sSFR_ALLCOSMIC}).
+This indicates different dominant accretion modes in low- and high-mass galaxies. \\

+\item \textit{(vi)} We showed that if they keep the connections despite the strong tides, low-mass galaxies in matter-rich regions of the cosmic web (e.g. cosmic filaments) present stronger star formation activities than their analogues in emptier large-scale environments (Fig.~\ref{Fig:SIGNIFICANCE}).
+This explicitly shows the importance of the large-scale matter reservoirs in fueling the star formation of low-mass galaxies. \end{itemize}